qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 *Scale-Location* plots the square root of the standardised residuals (think of the square root of a measure of relative error) as a function of the fitted values.
 Again, there should be no obvious trend in this plot.

 *Point Leverage* (Residuals vs Leverage) gives us a measure of importance of each point in determining the regression result.
 If any point in this plot falls outside of a Cook’s distance of 1 (indicated by the red dashed lines) then it is conventionally considered to be an influential observation.

 ## Leverage Points

-* Leverage points are observations which have an _x_-value that is distant from other _x_-values.
+* Leverage points are observations which have an $$x$$-value that is distant from other $$x$$-values.
 * These points have great influence on the fitted model, in that if they were to be removed from the data set and the model refitted, the resulting model would be significantly different from the original.
-* Leverage points are bad if it is also an outlier (the _y_-value does not follow the pattern set by the other data points).
+* Leverage points are bad if it is also an outlier (the $$y$$-value does not follow the pattern set by the other data points).
 * Never remove data points unless we are certain that the data point is invalid and could not occur in real life.
 * Otherwise, we should fit a different regression model if we are not confident that the basic linear model is suitable.
 * We can create a different regression model by including higher-order terms or transforming the data.

 ## Cook's Distance

-The Cook's distance statistic _D_ combines the effects of leverage and the magnitude of the residual and is used to evaluate the impact of a given observation on the estimated regression coefficient.
+The Cook's distance statistic $$D$$ combines the effects of leverage and the magnitude of the residual and is used to evaluate the impact of a given observation on the estimated regression coefficient.
 As a rule of thumb, a point with Cook's distance greater than 1 has undue influence on the model.

 ## Statistical Tests for Model Assumptions